bei1994/Recurrent-Attention-Model/README.md

 [Playing Atari with Deep Reinforcement Learning](https://arxiv.org/abs/1312.5602) and
 [Human-level control through deep reinforcement learning](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf).
 These achievements made researchers consider the possibility of introducing reinforcement learning algorithms into CNN to add 'attention' to models.

+This is the motivation of recurrent attention model, a mixture of CNN, RNN and REINFORCE algorithm.
+The original creative paper is [Recurrent Models of Visual Attention](https://papers.nips.cc/paper/5542-recurrent-models-of-visual-attention.pdf), which achieves great performence.
+This model can decrease computing hugely and ignore clutter in image.

+I spent effort and time studying and inplementing this model in tensorflow.
+This is what this repository is for.